 They won’t be into mind games.

 You won’t have to worry about whether or a man over 50 likes you—he’ll let you know.
 There are always a few outliers, but by the time a man reaches the age of 50, he’s over the mind games and done playing coy.
 He just wants to quickly know if he should start forming an emotional attachment to you.
 If he’s the type to date around, he’ll be more likely to let you know that too.
-Sure, if he’s only looking for something casual it might not be what you want, but you’ll at least appreciate his honesty and be able to focus your time on energy on someone else who can give you what you want.
+Sure, if he’s only looking for something casual it might not be what you want, but you’ll at least appreciate his honesty and be able to focus your time on energy on someone else who can give you what you want if you want to find love.

 In fact, their way of flirting may be a little old-fashioned.